ssilverberry/SimpleTabs/README.md

 # SimpleTabs
-Thisproject is a deep dive into Javascript.
+This project is a deep dive into Javascript.
 I used custom components, vanilla JS and shadow dom for encapsulating styles and etc.